philippmarcus/philippmarcus.github.io/_posts/2021-01-01-vpn-policy-router.md

 ## Conclusion

-In this article, I presented my Rasperry Pi based solution for a VPN traffic split router.
+In this article, I presented my Raspberry Pi based solution for a VPN traffic split router.
 The Raspberry Pi coexists as a router in the same subnet as the WAN internet router and can be used as a router by individual devices if required.
 The traffic split functionality separates outgoing routing traffic based on the country in which the destination is located, with domestic and international destinations being distinguished.
 IPTables was used to mark IP packets with the correct marker.
 Separate routing tables with policy routing were created for domestic and international destinations and selected based on that marker.
 Traffic to international destinations is routed via the OpenVPN tunnel and traffic to domestic destinations is routed via the normal WAN internet router in the same subnet.

 The solution now allows domestic websites to be accessed via a faster, direct connection and international websites via VPN to circumvent geolocation access restrictions.